GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Introduction

 \section{Introduction}

 ChatGPT~\citep{openai2023chatgpt} has generated significant scholarly interest across various disciplines due to its impressive dialogue-based task-processing capabilities.
 This has enabled users to explore and evaluate its performance across a wide range of tasks and disciplines, thereby sparking considerable enthusiasm in the field of Artificial Intelligence (AI).
-While many researchers have concentrated on evaluating ChatGPT and GPT-4~\citep{openai2023gpt4} within their specific domains of expertise, a comprehensive review encompassing the assessments in multiple tasks and disciplines can offer a holistic understanding of the strengths and limitations of these GPT models (see Appendix~\ref{sec:visualisation}).

-We focus on ChatGPT and GPT-4, because many evaluation reports have come to similar conclusions -- ChatGPT and GPT-4 are the state-of-the-art (SOTA) large language models (LLMs) by now.
+While many researchers have concentrated on evaluating ChatGPT and GPT-4~\citep{openai2023gpt4} within their specific domains of expertise, a comprehensive review encompassing the assessments in multiple tasks and disciplines can offer a holistic understanding of the strengths and limitations of these GPT models.
+We focus on ChatGPT and GPT-4, because they are state-of-the-art (SOTA) large language models (LLMs).
 The scope of our survey encompasses quantitative evaluations carried out on ChatGPT or GPT-4, specifically focusing on their language proficiency, scientific knowledge, and ethical considerations.
 Our main findings are summarized as follows:\\ \textbf{\textit{a}}) ChatGPT and GPT-4 are strong in language understanding and generation, adeptly engaging in user interactions through dialogues, enabling them to tackle diverse NLP tasks and provide explanatory outputs.
 However, their current status falls short of being a comprehensive AI, as their performance lags behind expert models in numerous domains involving domain-specific knowledge.

 \textbf{\textit{b}}) ChatGPT performs satisfactorily in general science knowledge and can answer science questions that desire open responses.
 However, it can also make mistakes, especially for questions that require multi-step reasoning.
 The exceptional language proficiency poses challenges for users in assessing the accuracy of factual information, giving rise to a range of ethical concerns.